Prof1611/Humberbot/README.md

-# Holly Humberstone HQ Discord Bot
+# Holly Humberbot Discord Bot

-Holly Humberstone HQ keeps the official Holly Humberstone Discord server running smoothly with welcome posts, live show updates, giveaways, and music-friendly utilities like Songlink lookups.
+Holly Humberbot keeps the official Holly Humberstone Discord server running smoothly with welcome posts, live show updates, giveaways, and music-friendly utilities like Songlink lookups.
 Use this repository to configure and run the bot for the artist’s community.

 ## Getting started